ovationgreen/wsl-readme/wsl/README.md

 # Overview

-The Windows Subsystem for Linux (WSL) enables you to run a GNU/Linux environment, complete with a wide range of command-line tools, utilities, and applications, directly on Windows.
+The Windows Subsystem for Linux (WSL) enables us to run a GNU/Linux environment, complete with a wide range of command-line tools, utilities, and applications, directly on Windows.
 This can be accomplished without making any modifications to the Linux environment, and it avoids the resource overhead associated with traditional virtual machines or dual-boot configurations.

 # Table of Contents